MOHAPY24/downtown/README.md

 # Downtown
-A Python framework for building websites and web applications from Markdown files.
+A Python framework/SSG for building websites and web applications from Markdown files.

 ## Features
 - Convert Markdown files to HTML.